Stuzz/HaSQL/README.md

 All source files are contained in the 'scr' folder.
 This contains the following files:

 Algebra.hs
-Fold structure
+This contains the algebraic definition used for the fold used in the static type checking and code generation.

 Static.hs
 Contains the code for the Static Semantics

 Dynamic.hs
-Contains the code representing the Dynamic Semantics
+Contains the code representing the Dynamic Semantics which generate code.

 Lib.hs
 Contains examples to be run